vmware/container-service-extension/docs/KNOWN_ISSUES.md

     ```sh
        /home 203.0.113.256(rw,sync,no_root_squash,no_subtree_check) 203.0.113.257(rw,sync,no_root_squash,no_subtree_check)
     ```
-* Administrator can manually add a vApp network for each Kubernetes cluster in vCD.
+* Administrator can manually add a vApp network for each Kubernetes cluster in VCD.
 * Create a ssh tunnel from each worker node (using ssh local port forwarding) and then use `127.0.0.1:<port>` in the Kubernetes declarative specs as IP of the NFS server.
     * In NFS server, for any given shared directory, add below line to `/etc/exports` file.